TSMC: History

 In 2011, it was reported that TSMC had begun trial production of the A5 SoC and A6 SoCs for Apple's iPad and iPhone devices.
-According to reports, in May 2014 Apple sourced its A8 and A8X SoCs from TSMC.
+According to reports in May 2014, Apple sourced its A8 and A8X SoCs from TSMC.
 Apple then sourced the A9 SoC with both TSMC and Samsung (to increase volume for iPhone 6S launch) and the A9X exclusively with TSMC, thus resolving the issue of sourcing a chip in two different microarchitecture sizes.
 As of 2014, Apple was TSMC's most important customer.
-In October 2014, ARM and TSMC announced a new multi-year agreement for the development of ARM based 10 nm FinFET processors.
+In October 2014, ARM and TSMC announced a new multi-year agreement for the development of ARM-based 10 nm FinFET processors.

 Over the objection of the Tsai Ing-wen administration, in March 2017, TSMC invested US$3 billion in Nanjing to develop a manufacturing subsidiary there.

 In 2020, TSMC became the first semiconductor company in the world to sign up for the RE100 initiative, pledging to use 100 percent renewable energy by 2050.
 TSMC accounts for roughly 5 percent of the energy consumption in Taiwan, even exceeding that of the capital city Taipei.
 This initiative was thus expected to accelerate the transformation to renewable energy in the country.
 For 2020, TSMC had a net income of US$17.60 billion on a consolidated revenue of US$45.51 billion, an increase of 57.5 percent and 31.4 percent respectively from the 2019 level of US$11.18 billion net income and US$34.63 billion consolidated revenue.
-Its market capitalization was over $550 billion in April 2021.
-TSMC's revenue in the first quarter of 2020 reached US$10 billion, while its market capitalization was US$254 billion.
-TSMC's market capitalization reached a value of NT$1.9 trillion (US$63.4 billion) in December 2010.
-It was ranked 70th in the FT Global 500 2013 list of the world's most highly valued companies with a capitalization of US$86.7 billion, while reaching US$110 billion in May 2014.
-In March 2017, TSMC's market capitalization surpassed that of semiconductor giant Intel for the first time, hitting NT$5.14 trillion (US$168.4 billion), with Intel's at US$165.7 billion.
-On 27 June 2020, TSMC briefly became the world's 10th most valuable company, with a market capitalization of US$410 billion.
+Its market capitalisation was over $550 billion in April 2021.
+TSMC's revenue in the first quarter of 2020 reached US$10 billion, while its market capitalisation was US$254 billion.
+TSMC's market capitalisation reached a value of NT$1.9 trillion (US$63.4 billion) in December 2010.
+It was ranked 70th in the FT Global 500 2013 list of the world's most highly valued companies with a capitalisation of US$86.7 billion, while reaching US$110 billion in May 2014.
+In March 2017, TSMC's market capitalisation surpassed that of semiconductor giant Intel for the first time, hitting NT$5.14 trillion (US$168.4 billion), with Intel's at US$165.7 billion.
+On 27 June 2020, TSMC briefly became the world's 10th most valuable company, with a market capitalisation of US$410 billion.